neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 The side effect of a strict boolean filtering is that `False` conditions **never** select anything as the result is discarded.

-So if you have to remember one one crucial thing when using these filters: `Off` never selects anything!
+So if you have to remember one crucial thing when using these filters: `Off` never selects anything!

 As an example of this side effect, if you sets all of the roads to `Off` (meaning you don't want any road in the tile) this won't select tiles without any roads...

-As this might be counter-intuitive a special condition has been implemented so users don't feel the filters are not working correctly:
+As this might be counterintuitive a special condition has been implemented so users don't feel the filters are not working correctly:
 If all items are in a `Off` then they still select tiles (in the previous example, this would still select tiles without any road).

-TODO: explain OffPartialNoSelect button

 ## Orderable Three States